tillroy/tillroy.github.io/_posts/2019-05-02-intersection-over-union-aka-iou.md

 ```

-It works as expected. `Example 1` returns 1/4 of the bbox_a as well as `Example 2` because of we use it with the same bbox.
+It works as expected. `Example 1` returns 1/4 of the bbox_a as well as `Example 2` because we use it with the same bbox.
 It works even with negative values as you can see `Example 4` and `Example 5` have the same intersection area as well as IoU value

 I hope this notes could help someone.
 I have to say that this is my first try in direction of writing posts.